lachoaiphan/ToYelp/README.md

 ## ToYelp

-ToYelp is a Python application that essentially serves as an extension to Yelp where it hosts a personal to-go list with adding/deleting capabilities.
+ToYelp is a Python application that essentially serves as an extension to Yelp where it generates a personal to-go list with adding/deleting capabilities.
 Powered by Yelp's REST API, users can add any business/place based on type and location and save their list for later reference.